LucasCtrl/lucasalt.fr/content/pages/contact.md

 template: "page"
 ---

+Hi there! 👋

-Hi,  I’m Lucas Albert a 21 years old frontend developer based in Strasbourg, France.
-I work on various open-sources projects mainly with Node.js and Python.
+I'm Lucas Albert, a 21 years old web developer who got a Bachelor degree in the wood work area based in Strasbourg, France.

-I'm also a minimalist so don't be surprised if the website is a bit colorless 😉
+> **Optimization** and **minimalism** are my creed.

+When I was a kid, DIY was my favorite hobby and office work didn't interest me much.
+So I made the choice to do a professional baccalaureate in carpentry.
+Since then, I have continued my studies in the field to obtain a professional bachelor's degree.
+Now I'm intended to be a design office technician in order to improve the productivity of the work stations.

+In parallel, I am a web developer.
+I've been always surrounded by this environment thanks to my dad so for me it's almost innate.
+So, I work on several projects, mainly open-source, with Node.js and Python.

 # Find me on the web
 - Email: [contact@lucasalt.fr](mailto:contact@lucasalt.fr)